Steeplechase Park: 1940s and 1950s: downfall

 Despite the park's popularity with New Yorkers, many factors after the end of World War II would eventually lead to its decline, including frequent fires, low patronage, and white flight.
 Steeplechase's closest competitor, Luna Park, was heavily damaged by a pair of fires in 1944.
 Luna Park closed in 1946, leaving Steeplechase as the only major amusement park on Coney Island.
 Moreover, after Edward Tilyou died in 1944, control of the park was transferred to his siblings George Jr., Frank, Marie, and Eileen, who each owned a quarter share in the Steeplechase Corporation.
 The relationship between the siblings was fractious, and they often argued about Steeplechase's management.

 In 1945, the Tilyou siblings leased out the boardwalk carousel to their cousin James J. McCullough.
-The next year, they rented out the pool, which then instituted a season pass scheme that effectively locked out African Americans from using the pool, despite the fact that an increasing proportion of Steeplechase visitors was African-American.
+They rented out the pool in 1946; the pool's new operators instituted a season pass scheme that effectively locked out African Americans from using the pool, despite the fact that an increasing proportion of Steeplechase visitors was African-American.
+Park officials also discontinued the use of a flat admission fee and began selling tickets at three prices.
 The ballroom was also split in half to create a TV studio in 1947.
 The same year, the Tilyou siblings discontinued the combination ticket and started offering a pass where patrons could go on any 15 rides for one dollar.
 In practice, not many people bought the 15-ride pass, since various special-interest groups such as social, political, and religious organizations had designated days where they could visit Steeplechase Park for free.
 Steeplechase also saw its 20-millionth visitor that year.
 The Tilyous added extra rides for the 1948 season, including the Scrambler, the C-Cruise, and several children's rides.
+Onorato added a "lost kids' department" at the park in 1951 for children who had become separated from their guardians.